ChatScript/ChatScript/WIKI/ChatScript-Pattern-Redux.md

 ### Partially Spelled words: `*ing` `bottle*` `8bott*`

-You can request a match against a partial spelling of a word in various ways.
+You can request a match against a partial spelling of an original word (not its canonical alternative) in various ways.

 If you use `*` somewhere after an alpha, it matches any number of characters.